rzl-app/ziggy/README.md

 > [!NOTE]
 > Many applications don't need the additional setup described here—the `@rzlRoutes` Blade directive makes Rzl Ziggy's `route()` function and config available globally, including within bundled JavaScript files.

-If you are not using the `@rzlRoutes` Blade directive, you can import Ziggy's `route()` function and configuration directly into JavaScript/TypeScript files.
+If you are not using the `@rzlRoutes` Blade directive, you can import Rzl Ziggy's `route()` function and configuration directly into JavaScript/TypeScript files.

 ### Generating and importing Rzl Ziggy's configuration